 Dreams are what drive us.
 Every dream that is woven into our spirits is carefully stitched with the threads of pride, poise and perseverance.
 As we glance into the window of opportunity offered at Bell Multicultural High School, we value and respect our education.
 Ambassadors of the future, receiving a solid education is our responsibility and a right we must firmly uphold as we enter a world brimming with challenges.
 If it is to be, it is up to me!

-Newsweek Magazine’s current edition of America’s Best High Schools lists CHEC as the top performing DC high school, the third best in the DC region and #39 in the US.
+In 2011 Newsweek Magazine's edition of America’s Best High Schools listed CHEC as the top performing DC high school, the third best in the DC region and #39 in the US.
 It wasn’t always like this.
 In fact, the improbable journey of CHEC began from very humble beginnings with a burning desire to right a social injustice.

 This story began 32 years ago with the founding of the Multicultural Career Intern Program (MCIP) in 1979 by a team of educators led by CHEC’s founding and current principal, Maria Tukeva, an inductee of the DC Education Hall of Fame and the longest serving principal in the modern era of DC public school system.
 The founders boldly envisioned an innovative alternative school that would transform the challenging educational experiences of many poor minority and limited English speaking students in DC Public Schools into a more rigorous and comprehensive instructional program that would produce scholars and skilled workers for the future workforce.
 At the time, the disenfranchising practice of mislabeling limited English speaking students as Special Education students was prevalent.
 Recognizing this, Maria Tukeva found a remedy through a U.S. Department of Labor Career Intern Program grant in 1981.
 With funding support she quickly recruited forty students who had either dropped out or were on the verge of dropping out of school.
 Success and acclaim came quickly for MCIP’s novel approach of holding nontraditional students to even higher academic standards than their US born peers.
 For the next ten years Tukeva would simultaneously serve MCIP as executive director, principal, teacher, curriculum developer and fundraiser, while the school grew through three relocations and an enrollment increase from 40 to 680 students.